Democracy needs Education

+Politics as I conceive it must achieve a great deal for society.
+However, two tasks should receive priority: firstly, all people must be given a fair chance in society, and secondly, education and social issues should be at the heart of all political action.
 I have set the task of achieving a fair society that provides equal opportunities for all, a social society that looks at the needs of the weak, a society where selfishness and indifference do not dominate, and a society where equal rights apply to everyone, as my key political objective.
 Such a society cannot be realized with a few measures.
 The politics of a nation must be geared towards realizing these goals.

 Hitherto, social hierarchy still has an influence on education and therefore on the opportunities in society.
-It is for this very reason that the education system needs to ensure that children from disadvantaged backgrounds are receiving the same educational opportunities as the children from the well-off families.
+It is for this very reason that the education system needs to ensure that children from disadvantaged backgrounds are receiving the same educational opportunities as children from well-off families.
 Furthermore, children should find an educational system in which criticism and scrutiny are promoted as values for the purposes of learning and practicing democratic values and conduct.

 The internalization of democratic conduct begins in childhood.
 From the beginning, children need to recognize the universality and indivisibility of human rights as values that are beneficial to them.
-These values must not only be accepted, they must also be practiced.
+These values must not only be accepted, but they must also be practiced.

-For a democracy to function properly, it is essential that the tenets of democracy such as empathy, tolerance and solidarity are learned , internalized, promoted and experienced by the individual in daily life.
+For a democracy to function properly, it is essential that the tenets of democracy such as empathy, tolerance, and solidarity are learned, internalized, promoted, and experienced by the individual in daily life.

+The acquisition of education is certainly never complete and therefore not a question of age.
 By the same token, the practice of democratic conduct and the forging of political relations takes a lifetime.

 The survival of democracy depends on the willingness of the people to participate in the democratic process.
 It must be clear to all of us, that democracy is not gratuitous.

-Without participation, democracy itself, is incapable of satisfying our needs.
+Without participation, democracy itself is incapable of satisfying our needs.
 Even more, democracy places demands on the individual.
 I therefore would like to emphasize once more, the role played by adult education in the formation of political relations.
-Adult education should not be considered as an economic good only.
+Adult education should not be considered an economic good only.
 It ought to serve politically democratic and social functions.

 If democracy is to be learned, in order for it to be experienced, then the reverse is also true in my opinion.
 Democracy requires us to work for it.
 This means constant participation in the political life of the country.